SimonJMurphy/smurfmeister.github.com/index.markdown

 Ongoing projects include:

-* Investigating the chemically peculiar stars in and around the delta Scuti instability strip;
-* Developing the MK process for spectral classification;
-* Case studies of individual delta Scuti stars; and
+* Finding binaries among pulsating stars;
-* Extending the number of known &lambda; Bootis stars.
+* Mapping the internal rotation profiles of main-sequence stars;
+* Developing methods for super-Nyquist asteroseismology

-Previous publications are collected under the [Research](/research) tab on the top-right of the page.
+My publications are collected under the [Research](/research) tab on the top-right of the page.

 Hobbies
 =======